 Meg Eden is the author of the chapbooks Your Son (NFSPS), Rotary Phones and Facebook (Dancing Girl Press), The Girl Who Came Back (Red Bird Chapbooks), and A Week With Beijing (NEON).

-Dennis Etzel, Jr. is the author of the chapbook The Sum of Two Mothers (2013).
+Dennis Etzel, Jr. is the author of the chapbook The Sum of Two Mothers.

-Kelly Fordon is the author of three chapbook, On the Street Where We Live, which on the 2012 Standing Rock Chapbook Competition, Tell Me When it Starts to Hurt, published by Kattywompus Press in 2013 and The Witness published by Kattywompus Press in 2016.
-She is also the author of a Michigan Notable Book Garden for the Blind, published by Wayne State University Press in 2015.
+Kelly Fordon is the author of three chapbook, On the Street Where We Live, which on the 2012 Standing Rock Chapbook Competition, Tell Me When it Starts to Hurt, published by Kattywompus Press and The Witness published by Kattywompus Press.
+She is also the author of a Michigan Notable Book Garden for the Blind, published by Wayne State University Press.